 If you’ve never used a lensbaby before, they almost seem like a mysterious kind of secret, something unique and totally different.
 This is how I felt before I joined in on the fun about nine months ago.
 Lately I’ve found more and more people experimenting with them, and loving them.
 They bring something fresh and new to images and they are not expensive compared to most lenses.
 I remember being totally intrigued with them before(…)

-It’s time for another addition of our monthly series “Ask a CMpro” her on the CM photography blog in which we give our CMpros one question and they dish.
+It’s time for another edition of our monthly series “Ask a CMpro” her on the CM photography blog in which we give our CMpros one question and they dish.
 Their answers alone are always inspiring and this week we asked them, “What method do you use for setting your white balance in camera and why does that method work for you?”

 *image by Lora Swinson